derpyasianpanda/story-books/README.md

   - Mongoose

-This app was made with help from tutorials from Brad Traversy
+This app was made with help from tutorials from Brad Traversy.
+Link can be found [here](https://www.youtube.com/watch?v=SBvmnHTQIPY)